appditto/natrium_wallet_flutter/README.md

 ## License

-Natrium is released under the MIT License
+Biota is released under the MIT License

 ### Update translations: